Archive for August 27, 2002

 UAW and Grad Students

 As a whole separate can of worms for the unionization debate, it seems that even students that want a union are trying to get as far away from UAW representation as possible, though they aren’t necessarily succeeding.
 I knew that UMass Amherst had had their union made into an administratorship, but I only learned last night that at UCSB graduate students aren’t being represented in negotiations for their own contracts, though they are being asked to strike.
-A whole separate, independent union, United Student Labor, has been set up, but the UAW is saying that legally they are the only group permitted to bargain with the university.
-Things sound very bad:
+A whole separate, independent union, United Student Labor, has been set up, but the UAW is saying that legally they are the only … Continue reading UAW and Grad Students

 CASE/UAW Coverage

 The Cornell Daily Sun had a sadly one-sided, and occassionally incorrect article on unionization in its first edition of the semester, including the false title Graduate Students To Elect Union Reps; we only elect representatives if we first vote to form a union.
 Of course, the article ignores that there might be any graduate student opposition, simplifying the situation to one of a fight between graduate students and the administration.
-I suppose, with that view of the world, it is a reasonable jump from Cornell’s agreement not to appeal the election, but hopefully the vote isn’t as sure as all that.
-Certainly, anecdotal evidence suggests that students signed cards either not understanding that they implied support for the union or in order to get union activists out of their hair.
+I suppose, with that view of the world, it is a reasonable jump from Cornell’s agreement not to appeal the election, but hopefully the vote isn’t as sure as all … Continue reading CASE/UAW Coverage

 But not five dimensional….